-188. The systems and methods claimed in the '630 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
-Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.

-189. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure.

-190. One or more claims of the '630 patent require a specific configuration of electronic devices, a network configuration, and the use of encryption systems to secure communications and manage access to secure digital records.
+- 158. The claimed invention in the '630 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 159.
+The systems and methods claimed in the '630 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
+Nor were they fundamental principles in ubiquitous use on the Internet or computers in general. - 160.
+The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, they involve a method for changing digital records in a way that will affect the communication system itself, by making it more secure. - 161.
+One or more claims of the '630 patent require a specific configuration of electronic devices, a network configuration, and the use of encryption systems to secure communications and manage access to secure digital records.
 These are meaningful limitations that tie the claimed methods and systems to specific machines.
 For example, the below diagram from the '630 patent illustrates a specific configuration of hardware disclosed in the patent.
-'630 patent, Fig. 1.

-191. U.S. Patent No. 8,600,895 (the "'895 patent") entitled, Information Record Infrastructure, System and Method, was filed on February 19, 2013, and claims priority to July 6, 2000.
+- 162. U.S. Patent No. 8,600,895 (the "'895 patent") entitled, Information Record Infrastructure, System and Method, was filed on February 19, 2013, and claims priority to July 6, 2000.
 St. Luke is the owner by assignment of the '895 patent.
-A true and correct copy of the '895 patent is attached hereto as Exhibit E. The '895 patent claims specific methods and systems for securely controlling access to a plurality of digital records by a remote computer, using a security mediator, where each record has associated access rules.

-192. The '895 patent has been cited by four United States patents and patent applications as relevant prior art.
-Specifically, patents issued to the following companies have cited the '895 patent as relevant prior art.
+A true and correct copy of the '895 patent is attached hereto as Exhibit D. The '895 patent claims specific methods and systems for securely controlling access to a plurality of digital records by a remote computer, using a security mediator, where each record has associated access rules. - 163.
+The '895 patent has been cited by five United States patents and published patent applications as relevant prior art.
+42 Specifically, patents issued to the following companies have cited the '895 patent as relevant prior art.